uwescience/Python-for-geosciences/README.md

 ### Time:

-1st Tuesday of the month, 3:30PM with Happy Hour to follow.
+1st Tuesday of the month, 3:30PM with Happy Hour or another eScience seminar to follow.

 ### Location: